alfonsof/google-cloud-java-examples/gcloudstoragelistall/README.md

   * Set the GOOGLE_APPLICATION_CREDENTIALS environment variable in your Operating System with the path of your JSON service account key file.

-* Create a Google Cloud Storage bucket.

-* Copy some files to the Google Cloud Storage bucket.

 * Run the code.

   Run application: